PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 I am more focussed on the product market.
 There is no legacy code here.
 Just the web, which I have to work with.
-I want to build it as fast and flexibly as possible.
+I want to build it as fast and flexibly as is possible.
 I like the Python idea that there should be one way to do thigns.
 I want a purist OO approach.
 Like Ruby on Rails, I want a high level opinionated high level framework.
+Grok gives me that.

 Pyramid is focussed on multiple deployments.
 So TTW makes no sense.
 I am focussed on building a single website, so storing